requireiot/MyGateway-ESP32-ETH/README.md

 My development environment consists of Visual Studio Code with the Platformio plugin, I don't use the Arduino IDE.

-### Basic software configuration
+### Installation

+1. Clone the repository to your computer
+2. copy `src/secrets.sample.h` to `src/secrets.h` and enter your WiFi network name and password there
+3. edit `platformio.ini` and set COM port names and IP addresses for your system.
+(I defined environments for three devices, called esp32-P, esp32-Q and esp32-S, for flashing via a serial interface, and via OTA.
+Your setup will be different.)
-At the very start of the [source code](./src/main.cpp), look at the `USE_xxx` constants that enable each feature, comment out the ones you don't want.
+4. at the very start of the `src/main.cpp`, look at the `USE_xxx` constants that enable each feature, comment out the ones you don't want.

-Look near the start of the [source code](./src/main.cpp) for the section that starts with `#pragma region configuration` and adjust parameters as needed, e.g. the URL of your syslog server (if you have one), the URL of the MQTT broker, etc.
+5. near the start of `src/main.cpp`, look for the section that starts with `#pragma region configuration` and adjust parameters as needed, e.g. the URL of your syslog server (if you have one), the URL of the MQTT broker, etc.

 ### Modifications to the MySensors library